Papikay24/alx-system_engineering-devops/0x03-shell_variable_expansions/README.md

-This file is to create alias in linux
+This repository is to create an alias in linux